Dust explosion hazard

 Source: Combustible Dust: OSH Answers, https://www.ccohs.ca/oshanswers/chemicals/combustible_dust.html, Canadian Centre for Occupational Health and Safety (CCOHS), Reproduced with the permission of CCOHS, 2022

 The importance of hazard recognition cannot be overstated.
 Unfortunately, in many industrial facilities the management and employees do not understand the risks under which they operate every day.
-It is crucial that the hazards associated with combustible dusts are recognized so that they can be addressed.
-In addition to the critical need for the protection of lives and property and minimization of operational downtime, there are legal and ethical considerations involved in maintaining a safe workplace for employees as stated in the OSHA General Duty clause.
+It is crucial that the hazards associated with combustible dusts are recognized and addressed.
+In addition to the critical need for the protection of lives, property and minimization of operational downtime, there are legal and ethical considerations involved in maintaining a safe workplace for employees as stated in the OSHA General Duty clause.

 OSHA General Duty Clause, OSH Act of 1970 SEC.5.